alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h5> Secure Session Handling: </h5>

-1) Sessions are initialized securely in login.php and other pages where needed.
+1) Sessions are initialized securely in index.php and other pages where needed.
 We start the session only if it’s not already active.
 2) Cookies for sessions are configured to be transmitted only over secure HTTPS connections and are inaccessible to JavaScript (httponly), protecting against common web vulnerabilities.

 <h5> Session Initialization and ID Generation: </h5>